VinPassed

 Get an independent inspection and the car’s history

-A written mechanic’s report documenting the defect and repair cost, plus a vehicle history report showing what the record says about the car before you bought it, together establish what was wrong and what the dealer reasonably knew.
+Get a written mechanic’s report documenting the defect and the repair cost.
+Pair it with a vehicle history report showing what the record said about the car before you bought it.
+Together they establish what was wrong and what the dealer reasonably knew.

 3